by Jayaram V

 Practice Of Non-Attachment Is The Road To Freedom

 Attachment is therefore a fundamental problem, which can be resolved

-things and make them part of our lives, all composite things, to which
+to things and make them part of our lives, all composite things,

 You Can Be Free If You Let Go

-state of non-attachment?
+at the state of non-attachment?
 How can you set yourself free, in

-a world and from a world that itself is a mesh of attachments and relationships?
+a world and from a world that itself is a mesh of attachments and

-can start the journey by becoming aware of your likes
+You can start the journey by becoming aware of your likes and

-feelings, emotions, passions, beliefs and anxieties.
-Become aware of
+passions, beliefs and anxieties.
+Become aware of them through mindfulness,

-responses you have learned because of your attachments to objects,
+learned because of your attachments to objects, people, beliefs